 To recap, a photon wave collapsing at a screen point essentially chooses to observe there.
-When many nerves synchronize, their entangled field collapses to observe a point that represents some neural combination.
-The microcolumn result is a flicker of an observation but by synchrony it repeats, until instead of collapsing alone it entangles with other microcolumns that are doing the same with their sense data.
-Constant neural volleys sustain lower synchronies until they cohere into bigger ones and the process repeats until it gives a global observation.
+When many nerves synchronize, their entangled field collapses to observe a chosen point that represents some neural combination.
+The microcolumn result is a flicker of an observation but if it then repeats, instead of collapsing alone it entangles with others that are doing the same with their sense data.
+Constant neural volleys sustain lower synchronies until they cohere into bigger ones, and the process repeats until it gives a global observation.
 The global ignition that correlates with consciousness is a series of observer choices that end in what we experience.

-Consciousness is like a spotlight on the senses that starts with millions of barely discernible point flickers blinking at different frequencies, that eventually synchronize into area flashes that again wink separately until they synchronize into a coherent beam that can be directed anywhere.
-It takes about half-a-second for the spotlight to power up, as each synchrony step allows the next.
+Consciousness is like a spotlight that begins with millions of barely discernible point flickers blinking at different phases, that eventually synchronize into area flashes that wink separately until they also synchronize into a coherent beam directed at a target, which is our attention.
+It takes about half-a-second for the spotlight to power up, as each synchrony step leads to the next.

 This model explains how we see one visual field when each hemisphere only sees half of it.
 Each hemisphere doesn’t send its half of the visual field to the other to let both see the whole, which is impossible by encapsulation and inefficient because it duplicates processing.
 Instead, callosal nerves synchronize matching areas into a consciousness that observes the entire field.